RVing in Canada: A Complete Guide

 RVing in Canada: Campground at Banff NP

-You can use many of the same resources to find campsites while RVing in Canada as your would in the U.S. If you want to stay in a provincial or national park, you will need to make a reservation through government websites.
+You can use many of the same resources to find campsites while RVing in Canada as you would in the U.S. If you want to stay in a provincial or national park, you will need to make a reservation through government websites.

 Each province has their own system for provincial park camping reservations.
 National park campsites can be booked through the Parks Canada website.

-If you want to camp within a popular national park, such as Banff, you will need to make a reservation months in advance.
+If you want to camp within a popular national park, such as Banff, you need to make a reservation months in advance.
 Reservations for the year, open in January and vary for each national park.
 If possible, book your campsite the day reservations open in January.

 Cell Phones and Internet